Dornsife Endowed Professor of Biostatistics and Associate Dean for Research

 PhD, Biostatistics, Harvard University

-Prof. Sánchez joined Drexel University in 2019 as a Dornsife Endowed Professor of Biostatistics.
-Prior to that, she earned a Bachelor’s degree in Mathematics and a Master’s degree in Statistics from the University of Texas at El Paso, and a Ph.D. in Biostatistics from Harvard University.
+Prof. Sánchez is the Associate Dean for Research and Dornsife Endowed Professor of Biostatistics.
+She earned a Bachelor’s degree in Mathematics and a Master’s degree in Statistics from the University of Texas at El Paso, and a PhD in Biostatistics from Harvard University.
 In 2006 she joined the Biostatistics Department of the University of Michigan, where she was later named John G. Searle Assistant Professor and was promoted to Full Professor with tenure in 2018.
+She joined Drexel University in 2019.

 Prof. Sánchez is interested in the development and innovative application of statistical methodology to the study of environmental determinants of health, and health disparities.
 Her methodological research is in the area of latent variable models, correlated data, and study design, all of which is motivated by environmental studies, broadly defined.
 Sánchez is internationally recognized for her work on latent variable models with environmental health applications.